OpenKit/openkit-ios/README.md

   </pre>

   When you build the OpenKit target, a new directory will be created at openkit-ios/OpenKitSDK.
-  This will contain the static lib, headers, and resources to use in your own project.
+  This will contain the static lib, headers, resources, and vendor code to use in your own project.
 To add OpenKit to your own project:

   - Drag the OpenKitSDK folder into your project (build first!)

-  - Drag the Vendor folder into your project

   - Add the following frameworks to your project: